dmbarbour/glas/docs/GlasNamespaces.md

 The proposed convention in glas is to represent hierarchical structure in a 'flat' namespace by use of dotted paths within the names.

 The namespace model can easily represent hierarchical Env structures, and build a syntax around it.
-But the flat namespace simplifies translation, inheritance, override across boundaries.
-Also, due to the casual ability to pack up a prefix, e.g. `t:({ "" => Prefix }, e:())`,
+Due to the casual ability to pack up a prefix, e.g. `t:({ "" => Prefix }, e:())`, and to unpack via `b:`, there is no technical trouble switching between conventions at will if some front-end compiler favors hierarchical Env structures in the future.

-but it does complicate translations

-It isn't difficult to represent first-class hierarchical namespaces in glas.
-We could support a dotted-path syntax to select definitions from Env objects in the namespace.
-But the proposed convention

- But favored convention is a flat namespace
- * with dots in the names.
-These are almost equivalent, but the latter
- *
- *
- * The convention for glas is to favor a large, flat namespaces
- * instead of hierarchical environments.
-The two are roughly equivalent,
- * but a flat namespace is easier to translate and less confusing when
+But one big, flat namespace has fewer barriers, e.g. no need to repeatedly pack and unpack names for overlay and override and fixpoint inheritance structures.

+## Indexed Modularity

+An interesting opportunity is to model some modules as indexing other modules, i.e. so we can load a search index as a module then load other modules from the search index.
+We can even install the search index into '%env.\*' for use as a shared library.
+This seems quite feasible in this namespace model, but I have yet to fully explore the opportunity.